hotwax/oms-documentation/marketing-automation-platforms/klaviyo.md

 ## Run service to create an Event on Klaviyo

-Run the createKlaviyoEvent service to create an event on Klaviyo.
+Run the `createKlaviyoEvent` service to create an event on Klaviyo.
 To do this, go to: https://<instanceName>.hotwax.io/webtools/control/ServiceList.

-Find the service with the name createKlaviyoEvent, click on it, and select Run Service.
+Find the service with the name `createKlaviyoEvent`, click on it, and select Run Service.

 <!-- Add parameters here -->